Wen222/Machine-Learning/sentiment_analysis/README.md

-## Movie sentiment analysis using Word2Vec and randoam forest and neural networks
+## Sentiment analysis on movie reviews using Word2Vec and randoam forest and neural networks